 Kristen McCabe (BA 2012) is an MD/PhD student in the Medical Scientist Training Program at the University of Wisconsin-Madison.

-Hannah Berg (BA 2014) is a post baccalaureate research fellow at the National Institute of Mental Health (NIMH).
+Hannah Berg (BA 2014) was a post baccalaureate research fellow at the National Institute of Mental Health (NIMH), and is currently a doctoral student in clinical psychology at the University of Minnesota.

 Meghan Collins (BA 2015) is a post baccalaureate research fellow at the National Institute of Mental Health (NIMH).